Skip to content

 Mechanical and plant engineering in NRW

-With almost 190,000 employees in around 1,600 companies, mechanical engineering is the largest industrial employer in North Rhine-Westphalia.
-Its turnover in 2024 was around 48 billion euros.
-North Rhine-Westphalia is home to large, world-class industrial companies as well as numerous “hidden champions” that are leaders in their fields of business.
+With nearly 190,000 employees across around 1,600 companies, the mechanical engineering sector is the region’s largest industrial employer.
+In 2024, its revenue amounted to approximately 48 billion euros.
+The federal state is home to world‑class industrial corporations as well as numerous “hidden champions” that lead in their respective business fields.

 Mechanical and plant engineering is both a driving force and an enabler for many other branches of industry.
 It enables the transformation towards a climate-neutral, energy- and resource-efficient economy – both in terms of its own sector and industry as a whole.